 Seaweed absorb necessary mineral nutrients directly from the sea water through their leaf-like fronds, and they slowly start to stock up on minerals and vitamins with a playful glow in their algal complexions.

-BTW, Seaweeds also Preserve Food
+BTW, Seaweeds Preserve Food

 Natives of some Pacific Islands, for example, seem to use seaweeds to wrap fresh fish.
-It is said to help delay putrefaction.
+It is believed to help delay putrefaction.
 In some other places where refrigeration facilities are lacking, foods which ordinarily spoil quickly (like meat and the aforementioned fish) are sometimes cooked with seaweed agar.